linkdata/rap/README.md

 The RAP specification is Copyright :copyright: 2015-2017 Johan Lindh

-Big thanks to Starcounter AB for allowing me to open-source this!
+Big thanks to Starcounter AB for transferring the copyright to me and allowing me to open-source this project!